Why We’ll always have Casablanca

 Movie buffs around the world will know that 2018 is Casablanca’s 75th anniversary and the best place to view it is on the widescreen of the restored art-deco gem, ABC Cinema, which again glitters with cinemas goers.

 The story-line of Casablanca is iconic: it’s a romance featuring Humphrey Bogart and Ingrid Bergman, star-crossed lovers (reputedly, both on and off-screen).
 Set in WW2, it focuses on an American expatriate who must choose between his love for a woman and helping her and her husband, a Czech Resistance leader, escape from the French-controlled city of Casablanca to continue his fight against the Nazis.

 It puts each of its characters in a disparaging position, living under a dictatorial system that compels them to choose how they will react when faced with unthinkable evil.
 It charmed audiences during the darkest days of World War II, and its message is still relevant today.

 After the movie, take in a drink at Rick’s Café, the legendary ‘Gin Joint’ of Casablanca’s cinematic fame.
 It may be as clichéd as they come, but this tribute bar and restaurant, run by a former American diplomat, is both endearing and atmospheric.
 American crooners dominate the soundtrack when pianist Issam takes a break.

-You can spend time and money in the giant Morocco Mall, which is the largest in Africa, or better yet, visit the old medina and the souks which are a colourful and noisy explosion of skirts, laughter and baskets, of vibrant bolts of cloth and cards of bright, shiny buttons - your senses are crushed under the weight of it all.
+You can spend time and money in the giant Morocco Mall, which is the largest in Africa, or better yet, visit the old medina and the souks which are a colorful and noisy explosion of skirts, laughter, and baskets, of vibrant bolts of cloth and cards of bright, shiny buttons – your senses are crushed under the weight of it all.

 Here buying and selling is not so much an economic exchange as an essential social transaction.
 This is where the past stays present.